Conduitry/eslint-plugin-svelte3/README.md

 The default is to not use named code blocks.

-### `svelte3/compiler`
+### `compiler`

 In some esoteric setups, this plugin might not be able to find the correct instance of the Svelte compiler to use.

-This setting can be given the result of `require('.../path/to/svelte/compiler')` to indicate which instance should be used in linting the components.
+This option can be given the result of `require('.../path/to/svelte/compiler')` to indicate which instance should be used in linting the components.

 The default is `require('svelte/compiler')` from wherever the plugin is installed to.